Emerging Artists on View

 The Gallery is free and open on M, T, Th, F, and Sa from 12-10pm.
 For more information about the current exhibition, please contact the gallery at 404.254.5955 or email Iman Person, who manages the WonderRoot Gallery.

-If you are interested in showing your work in the WonderRoot Gallery, please fill out a solo exhibition proposal here or a group exhibition & curation proposal here.
+If you are interested in showing your work in the WonderRoot Gallery, we are now taking applications for the 2018 Calendar.
+Please fill the solo exhibition proposal here and the group exhibition & curation proposal here.
 We are always looking to engage with new voices throughout the city and beyond; we'd love to hear your ideas!

 art by Manty Dey

-WonderRoot is proud to host the opening of The Gathering, a show featuring eight Atlanta wom*n and non binary artists.
-This Women’s Month brings recognition to the dynamic work that wom*n have and continue to accomplish in our lives through acknowledging the spirit of collaboration, communion, and activation.
+WonderRoot is proud to have hosted The Gathering, a show featuring eight Atlanta wom*n and non binary artists.
+Women’s Month brought recognition to the dynamic work that wom*n have and continue to accomplish in our lives through acknowledging the spirit of collaboration, communion, and activation.

 The Imaginary Million